mfractor/mfractor.github.io/docs/annotations.md

 ## Using MFractor.Annotations

-**Premium Only**

 *Using the MFractor.Annotations library to power mobile-specific C# code diagnostics*

 ## Introduction

 The MFractor.Annotations library is a Nuget package that powers a suite of mobile-specific code diagnostics.
 When this library is installed and used in a .NET project, developers can annotate their code with MFractor attributes to activate features like the [Check Views Exist In Layout](/code-analysis/csharp/android/#check-views-exist-in-layout) C# code analyser.

-While the Nuget library can be installed into any project, MFractor's mobile-specific code diagnostics are only available in MFractor Premium.

 ## Installing the MFractor.Annotations NuGet